vpik009/Image-Colourizer/README.md

-        "oceans", "rivers", "lakes", "deserts", "cities", "night", "moon", "clouds", "rain", "snow", "storm", "fog", "wind", "tornado", "hurricane", "earthquake", "volcano", "tsunami", "fire", "ice", "water", "air", "earth", "space", "universe", "galaxy", "planet"
+        "oceans", "rivers", "lakes", "deserts", "cities", "night", "moon", "clouds", "rain", "snow", "storm", "fog", "wind", "tornado", "hurricane", "earthquake", "volcano", "tsunami", "fire", "ice", "water", "air", "earth", "space", "universe", "galaxy", "planet", "winter", "spring", "summer", "autumn", "flowers", "peoples faces"
     - queries can be found in 'queries_for_download.py' file
+    - Uses of data loader allows to efficiently use batches with random data samples for training.
     - Some of the data was manually filtered based on the "appropriateness" of the images for the training of the model.
-    - Use of data loader allows to efficiently use batches with random data samples for training.
+    - Filtred dataset can be viewed and downloaded here: TODO

 ## Handling Various Image Sizes
     - Prior to the use of the downloaded images, the images were all resized to 1000x1000 images.